thomasfevre/ride-the-bet/README.md

 - This is a TESTNET application with no real monetary value
 - PSG tokens are mock tokens for demonstration only
+- **All transactions require token approval first** for security
+- Influencer pseudonyms must be unique platform-wide
 - Always verify contract addresses before interacting
 - Keep your private keys secure and never share them
+- The leaderboard shows mock data for demonstration purposes

 ## 🤝 Contributing